 EAT: Dog Watch Café

-Fabulous setting (at Dodson Boatyard overlooking the docks), really good food, and fun atmosphere, Dog Watch is a local favorite and packed nearly every day at all hours.
+Fabulous setting (at Dodson Boatyard overlooking the docks), really good food, and fun atmosphere, Dog Watch is a local favorite and is packed nearly every day at all hours.
 “Forget the summer,” says one patron.
 “You’ll have to wait a long time.”

 EAT: Water Street Café